xpavlic4/book-extracts/sports/golf/mental-game/Rotell Bob/How Champions Think/content.md

 do not clutter mind with conscious thoughts

-practice putting with one bll only inc. routine
+practice putting with one ball only inc. routine

 subconscious should govern your moves